Switzerland is hands-down one of the most beautiful and picturesque countries that you could ever dream of exploring!

 I recommend spending one day on the mountain and the second day exploring Zermatt’s main street, Bahnhofstrasse, which is filled with retail shops, cafes, bars, restaurants, and an awesome apres-ski scene!

 As Zermatt is one of the most popular destinations in Switzerland there are hundreds of hotels, resorts, chalets, and lodges to choose from.
 However, I have narrowed it down to a few of my recommended places to stay in Zermatt.

 Luxury: Grand Hotel Zermatterhof

-Absolute luxury can be found at the Grand Hotel, boasting three restaurants, a spa, swimming pool, and sauna.
+Absolute luxury can be found at the Grand Hotel, boasting three restaurants, a spa, a swimming pool, and a sauna.
 The perfect way to warm up after a day on the slopes!
 The rooms and suites are beautifully furnished and most have a phenomenal view of the Matterhorn.
 The best part is the free wine and fruits upon arrival!

 Mid Range: Schlosshotel Life & Style Zermatt

 One accommodation I can highly recommend in Zermatt is the Schlosshotel, a short two-minute walk from Zermatt Train Station.
 I spent two nights at the Schlosshotel and it was honestly one of the best places I stayed.
 The staff members were super lovely and genuine throughout my stay, the room was very cozy and had an incredible view of the Matterhorn.
 The hotel also features a sauna, spa, and heated swimming pool and the buffet breakfast is to die for!

 Budget: The Matterhorn Hostel Zermatt